tlswg/tls13-spec/draft-ietf-tls-tls13.md

                                             AEADEncrypted,
                                             additional_data)

-If the decryption fails, a fatal bad_record_mac alert MUST be generated.
+If the decryption fails, a fatal "bad_record_mac" alert MUST be generated.

 As a special case, we define the NULL_NULL AEAD cipher which is simply the identity operation and thus provides no security.
 This cipher